 Buying a home in today's market can seem like a big problem even if you've done it before.

 Solutions to big problems are just a bunch of small solutions put together.
-By breaking the the process down into steps and components, the big picture becomes easier to see.
+By breaking the the process down into steps and components, the big picture becomes easier to see, understand and manage.

 Solution One: Know Your Credit - Get It in Shape